Griswold family: Family origins

 The Griswold family originates from Solihull, England, where they lived for centuries as greyhound breeders, which were a favorite of King Edward I of England.

 The first members of the family to arrive in America were the Puritan half-brothers Edward and Matthew Griswold, landing initially at Dorchester, Massachusetts in 1639 and continuing on as part of the group of colonists settling Windsor, Connecticut.
 In 1646, Matthew married Anna Wolcott and moved to Old Saybrook, Connecticut.
-He was later Deputy and Commissioner of Lyme, Connecticut, quickly amassing thousands of acres of land and become one of the richest men in the colony.
+He was later Deputy and Commissioner of Lyme, Connecticut, quickly amassing thousands of acres of land and becoming one of the richest men in the colony.
 Edward Griswold remained in Windsor and played pivotal roles in the early politics of the colony.
 Many of his descendants moved west to New York following the American Revolution and founded the New York branch of the family, from whom Congressman John Augustus Griswold is descended.

 Legacy and accumulation of wealth

 Politics

 Many members of the family were influential in state and national politics.
 During the colonial era, the Griswolds were one of a roughly half-dozen families which governed Connecticut state politics.
 In 1801, the Hartford Courant called "Griswold" one of the most "revered and ancient families" of Connecticut.